 Dr. Sugarbaker admits that younger patients (and women in particular) have a better chance of seeing positive results after treatment.
 But he’s adamant that a cure can one day be found to treat everyone.
 He’s optimistic, yet doesn’t sugar-coat the fact that mesothelioma is a severe disease.
 Medical oncologists have been cited as saying that mesothelioma could become a manageable disease, like diabetes, but Dr. Sugarbaker doesn’t like the comparison for fear of giving false hope.

-For more information on working with Dr. Paul Sugarbaker, please contact Mesothelioma Help Now today.
-We can connect mesothelioma patients with the right specialists through our Doctor Match Program.
+For more information on working with Dr. Paul Sugarbaker, please contact the Justice Support Team today.